jimhigson/oboe.js-website/content/why.md

 Why Oboe.js?
 ============

-This page visualises how streaming AJAX speeds up the web.
+This was written to show how streaming can speed up applications.
+Most of the examples I chose are web interfaces using AJAX to pull in new data but the ideas illustrated here would apply equally well anywhere that REST is used.

 Stream any JSON REST resource
 -----------------------------